“At last I have found my vocation: My vocation is love.”

 A workshop for Year 6 classes, exploring the word 'vocation'.
-Linked to the Sacrament of Confirmation, this is offered free-of-charge, and includes a visual presentation; fun, reflective activities; questions and answers; exploring the significance of priests' vestments,
+Linked to the Sacrament of Confirmation, this is offered free-of-charge (although we appreciate a donation to cover our travel costs).
+It includes a visual presentation; fun, reflective activities; questions and answers; exploring the significance of priests' vestments,

 A point of contact for those who might speak about vocation in school, such as clergy, seminarians, and religious brothers and sisters,

 Support on planning vocations days/weeks or activities in school,